ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **(i) Password-based login**

-The mode of login is configured by admin, if the login is configured as Password-based login, the supervisor will be able login to the client machine in both online and offline mode using their password.
+The mode of login is configured by admin, if the login is configured as Password-based login, the supervisor will be able to login the client machine in both online and offline mode using their password.

-1. System allows the user to enter their username and password and submit.
+1. System allows the user to provide his/her credential and submit.
 1. System validates that the username belongs to an on boarded Registration Officer or Supervisor on that client.
-1. System validates that the password matches the user’s password stored locally.
+1. System validates that the password matches with the user’s password stored locally.
 The local password will be fetched from the server during sync.
 1. System validates that the user is not blacklisted.
 The blacklisted user details will be fetched from the server during sync.
 1. System validates that the user has a role or Registration Officer or Supervisor.